Piri & Tommy

-Piri & Tommy are an English drum and bass duo, formed in 2021.
-The group are formed of Sophie "Piri" McBurnie and Tommy Villiers.
+Piri & Tommy were an English drum and bass duo, formed in 2021.
+The group were formed of Sophie "Piri" McBurnie and Tommy Villiers.
 The pair charted at number 99 on the UK Singles Chart with their single "On & On".
 They released their debut mixtape froge.mp3 in October 2022.

 McBurnie and Villiers first met in 2020 through Instagram when McBurnie found Villiers' account, messaged him, and they later started dating.
 The two shared a love for dance artists like Disclosure and Kaytranada which led to them making music together.
 He produced Piri's first two singles "It's a Match" and "Soft Spot", the latter of which received over 18 million streams on Spotify.
 They later released the singles "Beachin" and "On & On".
 "Soft Spot", "Beachin", and "On & On" appeared on their debut mixtape froge.mp3, which they released in October 2022.
 They performed at the 2022 Reading Festival, and were later signed to Polydor Records.
 In November 2022, Piri & Tommy released a cover version of Charli XCX's song "Unlock It", which became popular on TikTok with an accompanying dance.
 Piri & Tommy were also announced to be a nominee of BBC Radio 1's Sound of 2023 in December 2022, along with other artists like Dylan, Cat Burns and Flo.
 In January 2023, McBurnie announced via TikTok that she and Villiers had split up.
 The split received coverage from Capital Dance, with Piri stating in another video that the two will still make music together.
+The pair continued as a band until January 2026.

 Critics categorised the band's music as drum and bass, pop, and dance.
-McBurnie has stated that she grew up with artists such as the Arctic Monkeys however, her current inspiration mainly comes from Disclosure, MJ Cole and PinkPantheress.
-Villiers lists Red Hot Chili Peppers, The Meters, Ed Rush and Lemon Jelly as some artists he grew up listening to, but says he takes current inspiration from Disclosure and Kaytranada.
+In September 2021, McBurnie stated that she grew up with artists such as the Arctic Monkeys but was currently inspired by Disclosure, MJ Cole and PinkPantheress and Villiers listed Red Hot Chili Peppers, The Meters, Ed Rush and Lemon Jelly as some artists he grew up listening to but was taking current inspiration from Disclosure and Kaytranada.